Knyazhna/Loan_Qualifier_Application/README.md

-# Project Title

-Just after the title, introduce your project by describing attractively what the project is about and what is the main problem that inspires you to create this project or what is the main contribution for the potential user of your project.

----

-## Technologies

-Describe the technologies required to use your project such as programming languages, libraries, frameworks, and operating systems.
-Be sure to include the specific versions of any critical dependencies that you have used in the stable version of your project.

----

-## Installation Guide

-In this section, you should include detailed installation notes containing code blocks and screenshots.

----

-## Usage

-This section should include screenshots, code blocks, or animations explaining how to use your project.

 # Loan Qualifier Application

 This is a python command-line interface application that allows users to see qualifying loans from lenders quickly and easily.
 The application works by taking in a `daily_rate_sheet` of loan criteria from various loan providers, asking the user a number of questions to evaluate their loan eligibility, and then returning to them a list of qualifying loans.
+User also has an ability to save a list of qualifying loans to a new csv file, so user can share the resuts as a spreadsheet.

 ---